Lifestyle & Income in Family Medicine

 Family physicians routinely report a high level of professional satisfaction, a positive balance between career and home, and a comfortable lifestyle.
 While specific practice arrangements impact work hours, schedule, and family time, family medicine includes a variety of flexible practice models offering a wide range of lifestyle and income options.

-Recent AAFP practice profile surveys revealed family physicians:
+A recent AAFP practice profile surveys revealed that family physicians:

-Practice profile surveys conducted by the AAFP show that family physicians less than seven years out of residency earn (on average) more than $145,000.
-In some areas (especially rural settings), those who practice maternity care can expect to earn an average of $5,000-10,000 more in net income.
-Income also depends on whether the physican works in a solo, two-person, or multispecialty practice.
-Depending upon the region of the country in which one chooses to practice, certain office visits and procedures are also rewarded more highly.
-Table 4 of the profile surveys has more information about income.
+Surveys conducted by the AAFP show that family physicians less than seven years out of residency earn (on average) more than $170,000 per year.
+In some areas, especially rural settings, those who practice maternity care can expect to earn an average of $5,000-10,000 more per year in net income.